CredentialEngine/storm/README.md

 Next, the product data is enriched.
 In particular:

 * Encoded terms and meanings are decoded into human interprable phrases using the specifications. `js/importDefinitionsAndTerms.js`
-* (Future) Complex interactions
+* (Future) Complex interactions with other product data objects are turned into interprable phrases.

 The enriched product data is viewable. `js/viewExpandedLinkedData.js`

-Next, the product data is translated into two competency frameworks.
+Next, the product data is translated into two competency frameworks. `js/convertProductDataToCompetencies.js`

-`js/convertProductDataToCompetencies.js`

 The competency frameworks are viewable. `js/viewOutputFramework.js`

-Next,

-#
+The competency frameworks are exportable to CTDL-ASN. `js/viewCtdlasn.js`

+Next, frameworks can be exported to S1000D. `js/exportS1000D.js`